Kevindmm/MySpendingApp/docs/DB-evolution.md

 # Database Schema Evolution

 This document tracks how the data model evolves: what changed, why it changed, and how it impacts persistence across environments (dev vs test).
-It’s the single source of truth for schema decisions.
+It's the single source of truth for schema decisions.

 ---